 The Dacia is more concerned with getting you from A to B than making you feel particularly good while you’re doing it

-Whether you choose petrol or diesel power, the Stepway has a max towing weight of 1,100kg – quite a lot less than a proper four-wheel-drive car would be capable of.
+Whether you choose petrol or diesel power, the Dacia Sandero Stepway has a max towing weight of 1,100kg – quite a lot less than a proper four-wheel-drive car would be capable of.

-The Sandero’s raised suspension means it is ideally suited to the cut and thrust of city life because the extra height gives you a better view out the front of the car.
+The Dacia Sandero Stepway’s raised suspension means it is ideally suited to the cut and thrust of city life because the extra height gives you a better view out the front of the car.

 Reverse parking isn’t a problem either, because the rear windscreen is set low enough to make the back of the car easy to judge.
 Front and rear parking sensors are available across the range as part of the £545 Protection pack, which includes an alarm and a boot-lip protector that’ll stop you from scratching the bumper when loading heavy objects.
 SE Summit models come with a rear-view camera as standard or you can have it as a £200 option on Laureate trim.